AntonyLeons/streamdrop/README.md

 - StreamDrop generates share links (the decryption key stays in the URL fragment after `#`)
 - Receiver opens the link and downloads; decryption happens locally in the browser

+## HTTPS Requirement

+Downloads via WebRTC and streaming require a **secure context (HTTPS)**.
+Modern browsers restrict certain APIs (like `navigator.clipboard`, `WebRTC`, and `fetch` with streaming) to HTTPS origins.
+When running locally on `localhost`, this is not an issue (browsers treat `localhost` as secure).
+For production or network access, you **must** serve StreamDrop over HTTPS — either directly or via a reverse proxy (Nginx, Caddy, Cloudflare Tunnel, etc.).

 ## Quick start (local)

 ```bash